WICG/origin-agent-cluster/README.md

 You can see a more full analysis of what results this algorithm produces in our [scenarios document](./scenarios.md).

-As far as the web-developer–observable consequences of using origins for agent cluster keys, this will automatically cause `SharedArrayBuffer`s to no longer be shareable cross-origin, because of the agent cluster check in [StructuredDeserialize](https://html.spec.whatwg.org/multipage/structured-data.html#structureddeserialize).
-We'd also need to add a check to the [`document.domain` setter](https://html.spec.whatwg.org/multipage/origin.html#dom-document-domain) to make it no-op if the current agent's agent cluster is origin-keyed.
+As far as the web-developer–observable consequences of using origins for agent cluster keys, this will automatically cause `WebAssembly.Module` instances to no longer be shareable cross-origin, because of the agent cluster check in [StructuredDeserialize](https://html.spec.whatwg.org/multipage/structured-data.html#structureddeserialize).
+We'd also need to add a check to the [`document.domain` setter](https://html.spec.whatwg.org/multipage/origin.html#dom-document-domain) to make it no-op if the surrounding agent's agent cluster is origin-keyed.

+### Parallelism, agents, and event loops

+This proposal includes an explicit hint for increase parallelism.
+How does this interact with specification mechanisms?

+It turns out that specifications are structured to allow non-parallelized implementations, even across totally separate agents.
+The JavaScript specification [says](https://tc39.es/ecma262/#sec-agents)

+> an executing thread may be used as the executing thread by multiple agents

+and gives the example of a web browser sharing a single thread across multiple unrelated tabs in a browser window.

+Similarly, currently an [event loop](https://html.spec.whatwg.org/multipage/webappapis.html#event-loop) is defined to be shareable among multiple agents.
+Even if we [made event loops and agents 1:1](https://github.com/whatwg/html/issues/5352), such a specification-side change doesn't necessarily translate into a separate thread per agent/event loop; multiple separate event loops could be implemented with cooperative scheduling.

+In general, the only thing in the specification ecosystem that forces parallelism is workers, via their dedicated executing thread and the requirements around [forward progress](https://tc39.es/ecma262/#sec-forward-progress) and the atomics APIs.
+So, if a site developer wants to ask for parallelism in a window context, we need a new dedicated hint; we cannot reuse any existing specification mechanisms.

+### `SharedArrayBuffer`, `WebAssembly.Memory`, and `WebAssembly.Module`

+Does this proposal have any effect on sharing of `SharedArrayBuffer` or `WebAssembly.Memory`?
+The answer is no, but the reasoning is somewhat subtle.

+The [current specification consensus](https://github.com/whatwg/html/pull/4734) is that `SharedArrayBuffer` or `WebAssembly.Memory` will only be structured-serializable when the surrounding agent's agent cluster is _cross-origin isolated_, which means that `COOP` + `COEP` headers have been set.
+But cross-origin isolation automatically implies origin isolation; that is, cross origin isolation means that `SharedArrayBuffer` and `WebAssembly.Memory` will not be able to be sent cross-origin anyway.
+See [below](#coop--coep) for more discussion on those two headers, and on the relationship between cross-origin isolation and origin isolation.

+(Note that currently in Chromium on desktop platforms, this specification consensus is not yet followed, and `SharedArrayBuffer` and `WebAssembly.Memory` can be sent to cross-origin same-site destinations within the same agent cluster.
+The plan is for origin isolation to restrict this.
+But this is a temporary, desktop-Chromium-specific situation, and does not impact the specification proposal.)

+Finally, we turn our attention to `WebAssembly.Module`.
+Structured serialization of `WebAssembly.Module` is restricted to agent clusters, but not for security reasons: the restriction is in place because the point of structured serializing a `WebAssembly.Module` is to avoid recompilation of the module, which is only possible if its destination is within the same process.
+As such, sending `WebAssembly.Module` around is not guarded by `COOP` + `COEP`, and so origin isolation will observably change the boundaries within which it can be sent, by changing the scope of agent clusters to be origin-keyed instead of site-keyed.
+This is why, in addition to the synchronous scripting restrictions, we mention the changes to `WebAssembly.Module` serialization as an observable consequence of origin isolation.

 ### More detail on workers